Skip to content

 1. init_process(): Initializes the distributed environment using the specified backend.
 Executes the provided function fn() for each process.

-2. fn(): Prints a message from each process, indicating its rank and the total number of processes.
+2. say_hello(): Prints a message from each process, indicating its rank and the total number of processes.
 Cleans up the process group after execution.

 3. "__main__": Retrieves the total number of processes from the WORLD_SIZE environment variable.
 Uses mp.spawn to launch multiple processes, each running the init_process() function.

-You can run this script with the following command:
+You can run this script with the following command, note that the node id (nid) may differ for you:

 Hello from rank 0 out of 2 processes on nid001040